python/cpython/Doc/library/argparse.rst

 Originally, the argparse module had attempted to maintain compatibility with optparse.
-However, optparse was difficult to extend transparently, particularly with the changes required to support the new ``nargs=`` specifiers and better usage messges.
+However, optparse was difficult to extend transparently, particularly with the changes required to support the new ``nargs=`` specifiers and better usage messages.
 When most everything in optparse had either been copy-pasted over or monkey-patched, it no longer seemed practical to try to maintain the backwards compatibility.